aws-samples/serverless-patterns/lambda-durable-rest-api-sam-py/README.md

-# Lambda Durable Function - REST API Call with Python
+# AWS Lambda durable functions - REST API Call with Python

 This pattern demonstrates a Lambda durable function that calls an external REST API using Python.